DavidOB1/tiktok-meme-bot/README.md

 - There is at least one mp3 audio in the sounds folder which is of reasonable length (usually between 5-60 seconds).

+Once that is all complete, you can run the project by running the tiktok_bot.py file.

 When running the program for the first time, make sure you sign into TikTok.
 Afterward, your Google Chrome data will be stored in the selenium_data folder, so you won't have to log back in again.
 Note that this is done because TIkTok has bot protection and will not let you automatically log into your account.